Introducing Reduced-Width QNNs, an AI-inspired Ansatz Design Pattern: Introduction

-We realize this task exemplary by studying the transferability of the well-established design pattern of reducing the number of applied functions for subsequent layers in ANNs to QNNs.
-This design pattern is ubiquitous in many ANN classes such as the encoder component of autoencoders~\cite{https://doi.org/10.1002/aic.690370209}.
-Apart from its success in ANNs, our motivation in choosing this design pattern also targets improving the trainability of the QNN, which is largely influenced by the number of parameters, which in turn depends on the number of used functions.
-To test the effectiveness of our approach, we compare QNNs with a reducing number of functions per layer with QNNs with the exact same network architecture, but a constant number of functions per layer.
-Our main contributions in this paper can be summarized as the following: \begin{itemize} \item We propose a novel, AI-inspired QNN design pattern, that can notably also be applied as a pruning technique for a given QNN. \item We conduct a case study of this design pattern for the maximum cut optimization problem, including noise effects on the circuits created based on our design pattern. \end{itemize}
+To test the effectiveness of our approach, we evaluate QNNs of a fixed circuit architecture before and after pruning.
+Our main contributions in this paper can be summarized as the following: \begin{itemize} \item We propose a novel, AI-inspired QNN design pattern, that can notably also be applied as a pruning technique for existent QNNs. \item We conduct an empirical case study of this design pattern for the maximum cut optimization problem in a noisy environment. \end{itemize}

-This work is structured as follows.
-Sec.~\ref{sec:background} outlines necessary background knowledge on solving optimization problems with QNNs and Sec.~\ref{sec:relatedwork} gives an overview of known design patterns from literature.
+This article is structured as follows.
+Sec.~\ref{sec:background} outlines necessary background knowledge on solving optimization problems with QNNs.
+Sec.~\ref{sec:relatedwork} gives an overview of known ansatz design patterns from literature.
 Subsequently, we present our novel design pattern in Sec.~\ref{sec:methodology}.
-Following this, Sec.~\ref{sec:evaluation} displays an extensive evaluation including the noise analysis.
-Finally, Sec.~\ref{sec:conclusion} concludes our findings and states possible future work.
+Following this, Sec.~\ref{sec:evaluation} displays a case study evaluation in the presence of noise.
+Finally, Sec.~\ref{sec:conclusion} concludes our findings and motivates possible future work.

-\section{Background}
+\section{\uppercase{Background}}

 In the following, we describe the core algorithms and techniques employed in our methodology.
-We show how QNNs can be utilized to solve specific optimization problems like the maximum cut problem as part of the Varational Quantum Eigensolver (VQE)~\cite{Peruzzo2014}.
+We show how QNNs can be utilized to solve specific optimization problems like the maximum cut problem as part of the Varational Quantum Eigensolver (VQE).